-Should fruits be eaten before or after meals, and other nutrition FAQs answered by the Department of Upper GI & Bariatric Surgery at Singapore General Hospital.
+Should fruits be eaten before or after meals, and other nutrition myths are answered by the Department of Upper GI & Bariatric Surgery at Singapore General Hospital (SGH).

 Will you get diabetes if you indulge your sweet tooth?
 Can fruit rot in the stomach if eaten after a meal?
 Are all fish fat good for you?